 The word “usability” has many different attributes.
 However, the definition is simple and can be applied to almost anything.

 If something is “usable,” according to Steve Krug, author of “Don’t Make Me Think,” it means:

 “A person of average (or even below average) ability and experience can figure out how to use the thing to accomplish something without it being more trouble than it’s worth.”

-When it comes to website usability, it can make the difference of making or breaking a sale or gaining new potential business.
+When it comes to website usability, it can make the difference between making or breaking a sale or gaining new potential business.
 In other words, it’s extremely important and cannot be overlooked.
 Does your website provide a user-friendly experience?